-Terryberry can help - we have introduced financial wellbeing products to a number of national clients as part of their overall employee benefits package and the results speak for themselves.
+Terryberry can help - we have introduced financial wellbeing products to several national clients as part of their overall employee benefits package, and the results speak for themselves.

-HR departments are reporting better staff retention rates, more engaged employees and a reduction in the number of days missed due to illness.
-This means happier staff with less concerns over how they are going to make ends meet every month.
+HR departments report better staff retention rates, more engaged employees and a reduction in the number of days missed due to illness.
+This means happier staff with less concern over how they will make ends meet every month.

 In lower-paid roles, this benefit can make a huge difference to the overall quality of your employee's financial health and in turn, their physical and mental health.